dlt-hub/verified-sources/sources/unstructured_data/inbox/README.md

 This dlt transformer resource takes an email message item from another resource (e.g. `messages_uids`) and fetches email messages using its UID.
-It yields a dictionary containing email metadata such as message UID, message ID, sender, subject, date, content type, and email body.
+It yields a dictionary containing email metadata such as message UID, message ID, sender, subject, date, modification date, content type, and email body.

 ### get_attachments_by_uid

 This dlt transformer resource takes an email message item from another resource (e.g. `messages_uids`) and extracts attachments from the email message using its UID.
 It connects to the IMAP server, fetches the email message by its UID, and saves attachments to the specified STORAGE_FOLDER_PATH.
-It yields the email item with the attachment content type, file name, and local file path.
+It yields a dictionary containing email metadata such as message UID, sender, date, content type, etc., and under the key "envelope" it returns dict with the attachment content type, file name, and local file path.

 ## Example